Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-The Nomination Policy also regulates the minimum criteria that must be possessed by candidates of the Bank’s Board of Commissioners and Board of Directors in terms of integrity, competence, reputation, domicile, independence, or other special criteria according to the respective field of each Director.
+The Nomination Policy also stipulates the minimum criteria that candidates for the Board of Commissioners, Sharia Supervisory Board, and Board of Directors must possess, including integrity, competence, reputation, domicile, independence, or other specific criteria relevant to the Director’s field.

-The policy on the diversity of the composition of the Board of Commissioners and Board of Directors has been regulated in the Diversity Policy No. M.07 and the achievements have been presented in this Annual Report.
-The composition of the Board of Commissioners has met the needs of the Bank.
+The policy on the diversity of the composition of the Board of Commissioners and Board of Directors is stipulated in Diversity Policy No. M.07, and its achievements have been presented in this Annual Report.
+The composition of the Board of Commissioners meets the Bank’s needs.

-The Nomination and Remuneration Committee performs the nomination function based on the procedures and nomination criteria set out in the Nomination Policy No. M.04 and approved by the Board of Commissioners.
+The Nomination and Remuneration Committee carries out its nomination function based on the nomination procedures and criteria outlined in Nomination Policy No. M.04 and approved by the Board of Commissioners.

-The Nomination and Remuneration Committee has also carried out its functions and responsibilities in ensuring that the nomination and remuneration process at the Bank runs properly and transparently in the interests of the Bank.
-This is illustrated in the discussion in this Annual Report.
+The Nomination and Remuneration Committee has also carried out its functions and responsibilities in ensuring that the nomination and remuneration processes at the Bank are conducted properly and transparently for the benefit of the Bank.
+This can be seen in the discussion in this Annual Report.

-The implementation of duties of the Board of Commissioners, including the composition, term of office, independence, meeting attendance and training throughout the year are presented in detail in this Annual Report.
+The implementation of the Board of Commissioners’ duties, including composition, term of office, independence, meeting attendance, and training throughout the year, is detailed in this Annual Report.

 Apply

-The Bank prepares the structure, policies and remuneration amount for each member of the Board of Commissioners by taking into account the duties, authorities, performance, and responsibilities of the Board of Commissioners.
-The Bank also takes into acocunt the remuneration that applies in similar industries (peer group) as well as the Bank’s capabilities.
+The Bank establishes the structure, policies, and remuneration amounts for each member of the Board of Commissioners, taking into account the duties, authorities, performance, and responsibilities of the Board of Commissioners.
+The Bank also considers the prevailing remuneration standards in the peer group and the Bank’s capabilities.

-The Nomination and Remuneration Committee discusses the remuneration for the Board of Commissioners by taking into account information on the range and standards of remuneration with similar industries (peer groups) in the market and the capabilities of the Bank.
-The remuneration for the Board of Commissioners and Board of Directors is determined by the GMS.
+The Nomination and Remuneration Committee discusses the remuneration of the Board of Commissioners, taking into account information on the remuneration range and standards in the peer group in the market, as well as the Bank’s capabilities.
+The remuneration of the Board of Commissioners and the Board of Directors is determined by the GMS.

 Principle 3: